Localish

-Localish (formerly Live Well Network) is a digital multicast television network owned by ABC Owned Television Stations, a division of The Walt Disney Company.
+Localish (formerly Live Well Network) is a digital multicast television network owned by ABC Owned Television Stations, a division of Disney.

-Localish's 24/7 channel streams on Hulu Live and on linear TV, and its flagship shows including More in Common and Localish Legends air on ABC in major US cities, Localish.com, and Hulu.
-As of 2020, Localish reached an audience of over 17 million TV households and 21 million social followers across its ABC platforms.
+Localish's 24/7 channel streams on Hulu + Live and on linear TV.
+Its flagship shows including More in Common and Localish Legends air on ABC in major US cities, Localish.com, and Hulu.
+As of 2020, Localish reaches an audience of over 17 million TV households and 21 million social followers across ABC's platforms.

 History

 Disney launched its Localish media venture the week of September 20, 2018.
 Localish's lineup of TV and digital shows highlight a range of small businesses, local restaurants, and unique neighborhoods across America.
 With over 70% of its audience under the age of 45, the Localish network reaches millennials via locally sourced video stories released on ABC's digital, social and TV platforms.
 The first series, More in Common, had already appeared via Facebook Watch on July 21, 2018.
-The station group was considering the possibility of an OTT channel for the brand.
-A More in Common compilation special was broadcast on all ABC station's primary channels on November 4, 2018 with WPVI-TV, Philadelphia also on November 3 then on their LiveWell Network subchannel (.2) from November 4 through 11, 2018.
+The station group considered the possibility of an OTT (over-the-top or online) channel for the brand.
+A More in Common compilation special was broadcast on all ABC stations' primary channels on November 4, 2018, then on WPVI in Philadelphia on November 3, and on the LiveWell Network subchannel (.2) from November 4 through 11, 2018.

 On January 21, 2020, ABC Owned Television Stations announced that the network would be rebranded as Localish on February 17, 2020.
 The rebranded network serves as an expansion of the Localish brand featuring several programs already featured on the Localish website.